SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/01-Objects-And-Classes.md

 [image assetsSrc="ObjectsAndClasses_RealLifeExample.png" /]

-Each animal has similar characteristics, so the **animal** class should have the following fields: type, age, color, preferred food, etc.
+Each animal has similar characteristics, so the **animals** represented with a programming class could have the following fields: type, age, color, preferred food, etc.

 Also, each animal can eat, drink water, move, make a sound, etc, so methods for each of these actions should be declared within the **animal** class.